 4. Trophies – for nationals a good quality trophy is required.
 2016’s organizer was able to get something cool from a sponsor, 2017 I spent about $250 for all the divisions to get a 1st place trophy and 2nd and 3rd place medals for each event.

 5. MC – for a bigger contest I budget at least $100 for this.

 6. Sound and video – I’ve been lucky enough to get a volunteer for this.

 All in Canadian Nationals can be run from $2000-$2500

 Canada is small beans in the yoyo world.
 Our community is limited by geography and access to yoyos (The word yoyo is trademarked).
 Step outside and things get bigger.
 A few years ago the Vancouver group considered putting in a bid to host worlds’.
 We ended up deciding it wasn’t feasible due to cost.
 Getting a large enough venue and covering all of the associated costs was going to end up requiring somewhere between $100 000 and $140 000.
 No one around here had the cash for that, and we didn’t feel confident we would be able to recoup the costs.

 I don’t know what the costs are for contests outside of Canada.
-Steve brown recently replied to a question on Facebook regarding contest costs by providing a per minute cost breakdown of a couple contests he runs which maker for interesting reading, so I’m quoting them below.
+Steve brown recently replied to a question on facebook regarding contest costs by providing per minute cost breakdown of a couple contests he runs which made for interesting reading, so I’m quoting them below.